 MBA Candidate and The Big Picture

-When asked about what distinguishes certain MBA candidates from the rest, both in their application and during their study period, Dr. Basma Taeib, head of the MBA in Digital Marketing Strategy at EMLV, had quite the noteworthy opinion:
+When asked about what distinguishes certain MBA candidates from the rest, both in their application and during their study period, Dr. Basma Taeib, head of the MBA at EMLV, had quite the noteworthy opinion:

 “What differentiates MBA candidates from the rest is their ability to link the program’s syllabus with their professional project.
 It begins with a deep consideration of their career area and how they see it unfold in the future.
 I’ve done many interviews with students who have years of work experience and great undergraduate scores, but no pre-determined plans as to how they will use the content of the courses to further develop their professional project.
 I truly believe that pursuing an MBA degree should not be about the “degree recognition” itself or a simple title to add on your resume; but about picking the right program that will open the doors for better career opportunities.”

 Whether it’s starting their own business or working in a digital position for a successful firm, knowing how to utilize the courses’ content is essential.
 And since flexibility is one of the major benefits of pursuing an MBA degree, the combination of purely academic courses coupled with specialisations and projects in targeted areas will allow students to develop skill sets applicable across a wide variety of industries as well as broader career paths, salaries and job growth for related occupations.

 The Story of an MBA Candidate